 A spare closet that isn’t living its best life is a good idea.
 However, you might not be getting the best out of it.
 With these DIY floating corner pantry shelves, you can make it into a functional pantry.
 Who says that a pantry can’t be beautiful?
-It definitely can if you know how to build and organize a pantry corner shelf.
-That is why I have partnered with some of the best pantry designers to show you how to build corner shelves for pantry-free.
+It definitely can if you know how to build and organize a pantry corner shelve.
+That is why I have partnered with some of the best pantry designers to show you how to build corner shelves for pantry free.

 When building your corner shelve pantry, you can choose how you want it to be, but for this post, wraparound shelving will be our main focus for floating corner pantry shelves.
 The idea was to add deeper shelves for the lower part.